KDE/kio-gdrive/README.md

     $ sudo make install
     $ kdeinit5 # or just re-login

-Now you are ready to use the slave.
+Now you are ready to use the worker.
 Either click the "Network" button in Dolphin or run:

     $ kioclient5 exec gdrive:/